samGilbert95/node-sample-app/README.md

 The higher the fibonacci number requested the longer the request will take.
 A very large number can crash or block the process.

+### Hackable code

+``localhost:3000/hack/{code}``

+There is a commented route that opens a serious security vulnerability.
+This should only be enabled when looking at user security and then disabled immediately afterwards

 ## Usage

 Clone the app